Owen West

-Owen West is a United States Marine, banker, and author who serves as the Department of Government Efficiency team lead at the United States Department of Defense.
-West served as Assistant Secretary of Defense for Special Operations and Low-Intensity Conflict from 2017 to 2019.
+Owen West is a United States Marine, banker, and author who serves as the Director of the Defense Innovation Unit.
+West served as Department of Government Efficiency team lead at the United States Department of Defense in 2025, and as Assistant Secretary of Defense for Special Operations and Low-Intensity Conflict from 2017 to 2019.
 His June 6, 2017, nomination for this post was confirmed by a 74–23 vote of the U.S. Senate on December 18, 2017.
 West submitted his resignation in June 2019.

 Early life and education

 Owen West was born in Washington, D.C., in 1969 and attended St. Paul's School in Concord, New Hampshire.
 He received a B.A. from Harvard University in 1991 and an MBA from Stanford Graduate School of Business in 1998.
 West was an all-Ivy League heavyweight rower at Harvard, and a 2nd team All-American.

 Military service

 In 1991, West was commissioned a second lieutenant after graduating from Harvard as a ROTC midshipman.
 He served for six years as an infantry platoon commander and a reconnaissance platoon commander.
 In 2003, he returned to active duty as the fires officer for 1st Force Reconnaissance Company during the Iraq invasion.
 In 2004, he embedded with 1st Reconnaissance Battalion outside Fallujah as a reporter.
 In 2006–2007, West served as the team leader for a mixed Army-Marine team advising Iraqi Battalion 3-3-1 in Habbaniyah, Anbar Province, Iraq.